-Additional resources for graduate programs (e.g., nomination letter template and samples, detailed procedures, quotas, etc.) are available via the Faculty/Staff site at https://faculty-staff.grad.ubc.ca/group/3909/content/5325 (CWL login required).
+Additional resources for graduate programs (e.g., nomination letter template and samples, detailed procedures, quotas, etc.) will be available in August.

-Graduate programs are required to review their applicants and submit their nominees to the Faculty of Graduate and Postdoctoral Studies by 4:00pm on Tuesday, 27 September 2016.
+Graduate programs are required to review their applicants and submit their nominees to the Faculty of Graduate and Postdoctoral Studies by 4:00pm on Tuesday, 26 September 2017.
 Both the nomination letters and transcript files are to be submitted by programs using the UBC Workspace folder set up by G+PS.
-For further information about using Workspace, please see our Workspace instructions document.

 The Faculty of Graduate and Postdoctoral Studies will convene an adjudication committee composed of UBC faculty members to review nominations submitted by graduate programs and select UBC's nominees to the national competition.
 This committee is made up of three subcommittees, one for each of the federal funding agencies.

-Results of the national competition are to be released to applicants by 30 March 2017.
-For details about the adjudication process at the national competition level, please see the Vanier Scholarship website.
+Results of the national competition are to be released to applicants by the end of March 2018.
+For details about the adjudication process at the national competition level, please see the selection committee guide on the Vanier Scholarship website.